selfup/PythonOne/README.md

 Using Python2 for now

+Got the testing down!

-Once I learn to test, I will move to recreating everything in Python3.
+Moving on to Python3 once I learn to use the enmurables in Python.

 Bonus: Homebrew script for updating all of the things!